kaloianm/rural-pipe/README.md

 1. (On RPI): Install the GDB server on the Raspberry Pi: `sudo apt install gdbserver`
 1. Clone this repository
 1. Run `scons`

+## INSTALLATION

+1. Follow these (instructions)[https://www.raspberrypi.org/documentation/configuration/wireless/access-point-routed.md] in order to configure the Raspberry Pi as a Wifi router (so it manages its own internal network)
+1. TODO: Instructions to start the client/server

 ## ACKNOWLEDGEMENTS